dvolk/sp3/sp3doc/README-oci.md

 * check that `Assign a public IPv4 address` is marked `Yes`.
 * paste or copy your public `SSH` key into the box

 Click `Create`.
 It can take a few minutes to spin up.
 Partway through the process the `Public IP` address will be shown.
-Then you can try connecting
+Then you can try connecting.

 `$ ssh ubuntu@132.145.40.84`